Sign-in to Account

 How to Tell if Your Pet Has Fleas

-Written by Aptive Environmental October 16, 2019
+Written by Aptive Pest Control October 16, 2019

 While humans are not invincible to fleas, these pests are most likely to be brought indoors on the fur of cats, dogs, and other furry animals.
 Not only will a flea infestation leave you feeling itchy and uncomfortable, the excessive itching, shaking, and biting will undoubtedly make your pets miserable.